typesense/typesense-website/docs-site/content/26.0/api/analytics-query-suggestions.md

 </Tabs>

 The counter rule indicates which collection must be tracked and where the counter value should be stored.
 The `weight` property of the event parameter determines the size of the increments.
-In this case, we want to increment the `popularity` field by 1 every time a click is made against that document.
+In this case, we want to increment the `popularity` field by 1 every time a `click` event is sent to Typesense that's associated with that document.

-### Send click events
+### Sending click events

 Once this counter rule is in-place, you can send start sending click events using the event name that we configured in the counter rule earlier (`products_click_counter`):